iceye/ngImgCrop/README.md

 # ngImgCrop

+PROJECT IS NO LONGER MANTAINED BUT IS A GOOD START IF YOU NEED THIS STUFF IN YOU PROJECT ;)

 Simple Image Crop directive for AngularJS.
 Enables to crop a circle or a square out of an image.

 ## Screenshots